2022 United States gubernatorial elections: Iowa

 Governor Kim Reynolds took office on May 24, 2017, upon the resignation of Terry Branstad and was elected to a full term in her own right in 2018 with 50.3% of the vote.
 She ran for re-election to a second full term.
-During the General election, Incumbent Republican Governor Kim Reynolds won re-election in a landslide, defeating Democratic nominee Deidre DeJear.
+In the general election, incumbent Republican governor Kim Reynolds won re-election in a landslide, defeating Democratic nominee Deidre DeJear.

 Democrat Deidre DeJear, who announced her candidacy in August 2021, was the Democratic nominee.

 Kansas

-Governor Laura Kelly, a Democrat, was elected in 2018 with 48% of the vote and ran running for re-election to a second term.
+Governor Laura Kelly, a Democrat, was elected in 2018 with 48% of the vote and ran for re-election to a second term.
 On the Republican side, Kansas Attorney General Derek Schmidt ran against her.

-Kelly narrowly won re-election, defeating Schmidt by 49.4% of the vote to 47.4% and by a margin of 20,614 votes in a minor upset.
+Kelly narrowly won re-election, defeating Schmidt by 49.5% of the vote to 47.3% and by a margin of 20,614 votes in a minor upset.

 Laura Kelly won the election by a margin of 2.2 percentage points over Derek Schmidt, similar to the percentage of votes that independent Dennis Pyle received.
 Kansas Republican Party Chair Mike Kuckelman pointed to this as evidence that Pyle was somewhat responsible for Schmidt's defeat.
 However, Pyle insisted that "Kansas needed a strong conservative candidate" and instead highlighted Schmidt's underperformance compared to other Republican candidates in Kansas.

 Kelly's personal popularity was also a factor in her victory, where a majority of voters approved of Kelly's job performance, while only a third did so for President Joe Biden.
 Her win was also propelled by Democratic candidates' increased strength in suburban areas, such as Johnson County, in spite of Schmidt's increased vote share from 2018 in the Republican strongholds of rural Kansas.